 It follows that the cost in each case will vary depending on the individual circumstances of the estate.
 For example, if there is only one beneficiary, a few bank accounts and only one property, the costs will be lower than if there are multiple beneficiaries, multiple assets and an inheritance tax liability.
 As no two estates are ever the same we cannot give you a reliable estimate of the costs of us helping you until we have details of your intended case.
-Our costs for probate work start from £1,000 plus VAT ((current rate as of 1.10.24 is 20%)- and will be calculated on the basis of the hourly rates listed below:
+Our costs for probate work start from £2,000 plus VAT and will be calculated on the basis of the hourly rates listed below: